-COA figures are based on the cost of enrolling in 13 or more credits per semester.
+Costs are based on being enrolled in 13 or more credits per term.
 If you take fewer than 13 credits, you will be charged on a per credit basis.

 *These costs are billed to your University student account.

-Cost of attendance is based on five expense categories.
+Cost of attendance is based on the following components:

-Tuition and fees are determined by the University Board of Regents each July.
+Tuition and required fees are determined by the University Board of Regents each July.

-This figure is based on the cost of using public transportation for a typical student.
+This figure is based on transportation costs for a typical student.
 The University does not include a personal vehicle in its estimated cost figure.

-If you have expenses that are not taken into account in the standard budget, you may submit a cost of attendance adjustment form.
-Your budget will be reviewed and your financial aid eligibility will be re-evaluated.
+If you have expenses that are not taken into account in the standard budget, you may contact the One Stop to request that your budget be reviewed.
+Your financial aid eligibility will then be re-evaluated.

 Residency and reciprocity